jss367/jss367.github.io/_posts/2022-09-17-distributions.md

 tags: [Data Visualization, Python, Statistics]
 ---

 Distributions are super important.
-In this post I'll talk about some common distributions, how to plot them, and what they can be used for.
+In this post, I'll talk about some common distributions, how to plot them, and what they can be used for.

 <b>Table of Contents</b>
 * TOC